Fishir88/Simple-G29-CARLA-Adapter/README.md

-# Simple-G29-CARLA-Adapter (Its only compatible with Xbox controller yet!!!)
+# Simple-G29-CARLA-Adapter
-I haven't been able to set it up for the Logitech G29 Steering Wheel, but I will do that shortly!!!

 Its a simple ROS2 joy node based adapter for CARLA Simulator that translates the Logitech G29 steering wheel's steering, throttle and brake into data that CARLA understands, there is no force feedback or anything.
-You also need [Joy](https://github.com/ros-drivers/joystick_drivers/tree/ros2/joy) to run it
+You will also need [Joy](https://github.com/ros-drivers/joystick_drivers/tree/ros2/joy) to run it

 How to use it: